 There’s no doubt about it, crafts are fun, and they make adorable hallway displays.
 About twice a year I do a craft activity for no purpose other than to have fun and to incorporate a little art, and I’m okay with that.
 If I do any other craft activity, I make sure that student learning is the primary goal of the lesson.
 There are definitely a few pitfalls to avoid:

-If the bulk of students’ time is placed on the art surrounding the craft, then more than likely the lesson leans too closely to fluff.
+- Spending more time on the craft than the content-If the bulk of students’ time is placed on the art surrounding the craft, then more than likely the lesson leans too closely to fluff.

-If at the end of the activity, everyone’s finished product looks the same, barring irregularities in cutting and gluing, then the lesson was probably more teacher centered than student centered.
+- Everyone’s finished product looks the same-If at the end of the activity, everyone’s finished product looks the same, barring irregularities in cutting and gluing, then the lesson was probably more teacher centered than student centered.
 Just because students are the ones doing the cutting and gluing doesn’t mean that the activity is a student centered activity.

-If students are simply following directions to make a craft, I have to ask myself is this really teaching a standard or is it something cute to illustrate a standard.
+- Everything is pre-made-If students are simply following directions to make a craft, I have to ask myself is this really teaching a standard or is it something cute to illustrate a standard.

 Projects